 If the directive is geared toward enhancing consumer protection, one might marvel why there was such competition.

-Well, this is due to the fact a subsection of Irish pensions had formerly been exempt from its policies.
+Well, this is because a subsection of Irish pensions had formerly been exempt from its policies.

 Corps II, like its predecessor, is usually aimed toward occupational pension schemes of one hundred contributors or greater; this means that international locations are allowed to search for a derogation from the regulations for smaller systems.

-This is what passed off in Ireland in 2004 while then minister Seamus Brennan granted a unique derogation for Irish one-member schemes, including self-administered pensions, from Corps I.
+This is what passed off in Ireland in 2004, when the minister Seamus Brennan granted a unique derogation for Irish one-member schemes, including self-administered pensions, from Corps I.

 This time around, the Government has taken an exclusive technique and needs the guidelines to cover all occupational schemes, including small self-administered projects (SSAS).

-However, a few see the circulate extra as a method of slicing the number of schemes in lifestyles because Ireland has some distance greater pension schemes than different international locations.
+However, a few see the circulating extra as a method of reducing the number of schemes in life because Ireland has some distance more pension schemes than other international locations.